gtonkinhill/panaroo/docs/gettingstarted/params.md

                         number of times to perform recursive trimming of low support nodes near the end of contigs --edge_support_threshold EDGE_SUPPORT_THRESHOLD
-                        minimum support required to keep and edge that has been flagged as a possible mis-assembly --length_outlier_support_proportion LENGTH_OUTLIER_SUPPORT_PROPORTION
+                        minimum support required to keep an edge that has been flagged as a possible mis-assembly --length_outlier_support_proportion LENGTH_OUTLIER_SUPPORT_PROPORTION
                         proportion of genomes supporting a gene with a length more than 1.5x outside the interquatile range for